Kreyren/free-and-open-source-android-apps/README.md

 ## Contributing

 Want to contribute?
 Feel free to fork the project and send merge requests when you are done.
 Be sure it is in alphabetical order.
 I will check it out and will decide if I should accept it or not.
-If you do not want to fork the project, consider filing an issue and suggest what application you want me to install.
+If you do not want to fork the project, consider [opening an issue](https://github.com/TheEvilSkeleton/free-and-open-source-android-apps/issues) and suggest what application you want me to install.

 ## Other Git repositories